 Another option for a student loan is the Free Application for Federal Student Aid (FAFSA).
 Many loans require you to have a FAFSA on file in order to apply.
 You can fill out that application here.
 Because of the short training period of trucking school, many FAFSA loans are difficult to get.
 Follow this link for more information on federal aid.

 You will want to ask questions from your school or training center to find out what loans/grants you may be eligible for.

 How Do I Get Paid During Training?

 For many drivers, they will still need an income during CDL training.
-Even if you get completely company-sponsored training, you probably have other bills to pay, as well as food and housing.
+Even if you get company-sponsored training, you probably have other bills to pay, as well as food and housing.